abhishek213-alb/Merry-Winter-Ho-Ho-Ho/README.md

 - Godaddy
 - Domain.com

+## CockroachDB
+- We hosted the messages database in Cockroach DB.
+- We have SQL database for our data in CockroachDB
+- We found it nice to have Cockroach DB as database to store information and query info

+## Linode
+- We used Linode for website hosting and cloud storage.
+We used free credit of Linode to build and host our website.
+- We found plenty of documentations about Linode and we discovered that Linode is easy to navigate and is user friendly.
+Linode staffs are approachable and friendly for questions.
+We had chance to connect with Linode staffs in the US and it was a nice experience.

 ## Challenges we ran into
 - We had challenges to plan our project on theme and to integrate all components together.
 - There were challenges to develop Twilio chatbot since we have free plan and we are not allowed to develop certain functions with the free plan.